 Lotus Biscoff Cookies have been gaining in popularity recently.
 It’s understandable because they are delicious.
 When I saw a big package at Costco I grabbed it with the intention of playing around with them in a whole assortment of recipes.

 After that, I just had to try Lotus cookie butter next.
-These biscoff cookie butter cookies where the happy result.
+These biscoff cookie butter cookies were the happy result.
 And then this Biscoff Fudge came next.

 Egg – Egg is the binding agent in these cookies.